TeohHW/PokemonLab-React/README.md

 npm run lint
 git diff --check
 ```

+An extensive Playwright test suite for this application can be found here : https://github.com/TeohHW/PokemonLab_Playwright
 ## About

 Personal project, not for commercial use.
 Built to study React and experiment with Pokémon data and small game-like tools.
 AI coding tools were used during development.
 All Pokémon, TCG, and related assets belong to their respective owners.